Consequences of Not Paying Your Home Loan EMI on Time

 Consequences of Not Paying Your Home Loan EMI on Time - Real Estate Blog by MoneyTree Realty

 EMI refers to Equated Monthly Installment.
 It is a fixed amount that is paid by borrowers each month for their home loans.
-The installments are made of the principal as well as the interest, to repay a loan in a fixed duration of time.
-They are a hassle-free mode of repayment by borrowers, to pay back the loans without causing any strain on finances and making the investment affordable by spreading the cost over time.
+The installments are made of the principal as well as the interest to repay a loan in a fixed duration of time.
+They are a convenient way of repayment by the borrowers to repay the loans without straining their pockets and rendering the investment affordable due to the fact that the cost is spread over a period.

 • Late payments can result in fines and extra charges.